pedrosanchezito/lewagon/02-Best-Practices/04-Countinuous-Integration/README.md

 ![](../../img/github-travis-passing.png)

 Awesome job 🎉!
-Invite a teammate as a repo collaborator to review the code in the Pull Request and **merge** it.
+Invite your buddy as a repo collaborator to review the code in the Pull Request and **merge** it.

 ## Conclusion